socialblue/laravel-database-synchronizer/contributing.md

 # Things you could do
 If you want to contribute but do not know where to start, this list provides some starting points.
 - Add tests
-- Add license text
-- Remove rewriteRules.php
-- Set up TravisCI, StyleCI, ScrutinizerCI
-- Write a comprehensive ReadMe

 ## Pull Requests

-- **Add tests!** - Your patch won't be accepted if it doesn't have tests.

 - **Document any change in behaviour** - Make sure the `readme.md` and any other relevant documentation are kept up-to-date.